akshinmustafayev/EasyJob/README.md

 ## Configuration

-Configuration could be done from config.json file located in the the same with app executable.
+Configuration could be done from config.json file located with the app executable.

 Here is an example: